The current article is a basic introduction to the subject of – recovering mail items in the Exchange Online based environment.

 The common question among Exchange Online client is the question regarding the possibility of implementing some kind of user mailbox solutions.

 Most of the time, the idea behind the backup \ restore solution is the ability to restore the user mailbox to a specific “point in time”.
-This option sometimes described as a snapshot because the backup enabled us to capture a snapshot of the user mailbox and view the mailbox content as at appear at a particular time during the past.
+This option sometimes described as a snapshot because the backup enabled us to capture a snapshot of the user mailbox and view the mailbox content as at appearing at a particular time during the past.

 At the current time, the Exchange Online infrastructure doesn’t provide this type of service.

-This kind of “solutions” are provided by third party backup and restores products that can provide this service in the Exchange Online base environment.
+This kind of “solutions” are provided by third-party backup and restores products that can provide this service in the Exchange Online base environment.